 Summer session: A summer session is shorter than a regular semester and not considered part of the academic year.
 It is not the third term of an institution operating on a trimester system or the fourth term of an institution operating on a quarter calendar system.
 The institution may have 2 or more sessions occurring in the summer months.
-Some schools, such as vocational and beauty schools, have year-round classes with no separate summer session.

-Talent/ability (as admission factor): Special consideration given to students with demonstrated talent/abilities in areas of interest to the institution (e.g., sports, the arts, languages, etc.).
+Some schools, such as Talent/ability (as admission factor): Special consideration given to students with demonstrated talent/abilities in areas of interest to the institution (e.g., sports, the arts, languages, etc.).
 Teacher certification program: Program designed to prepare students to meet the requirements for certification as teachers in elementary, middle/junior high, and secondary schools.
 Transfer applicant: An individual who has fulfilled the institution's requirements to be considered for admission (including payment or waiving of the application fee, if any) and who has previously attended another college or university and earned college-level credit.

-Transfer student: A student entering the institution for the first time but known to have previously attended a postsecondary institution at the same level (e.g., undergraduate).
-The student may transfer with or without credit.
+1 ransier student: A student entering the institution for the first time out known to have previously attended a postsecondary institution at the same level (e.g., undergraduate).
+The

 Transportation (costs): Assume two round trips to student's hometown per year for students in institutional housing or daily travel to and from your institution for commuter students.
 Trimester calendar system: An academic year consisting of 3 terms of about 15 weeks each.